ELELAB/cancermuts/docs/tutorial.md

 dataset.
 In contrast to PhosphoSite and dbPTM, which provide experimentally derived PTM annotations, NetPhos provides **predicted phosphorylation sites**.

-Cancermuts imports these predictions as regular phosphorylation position properties (`ptm_phosphorylation`).
+Cancermuts imports these predictions as `ptm_phosphorylation` sequence property entries.

 We first create the NetPhos data source object.
 We need to supply the location of the directory containing the NetPhos output files: